CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 If you have multiple data sets you need to work with, you can either

 1. Switch between the two data sets as needed.
-This can be burdensome, though tools such as [`preserve`](#preserve) help greatly.
+This can be burdensome, though tools such as [`preserve`](working-with-data-sets.html#preserve) help greatly.

 2. Merge the data sets, the better option.
-We'll discuss [merging](#merge) later.
+We won't be covering this in this workshop, but the command to look into the [help](#stata-help) for is
+   `merge`.

 ^#^^#^ Give Stata a command